 Beets are a leafy green crop whose pulpy and bulbous roots are processed into sugar.
-They’re a major industry in the Red River Valley and come harvest attract workers from all across the country.
-Our father was a farmer and so we’d been raised in large part on the money this crop provided.
+They’re a major industry in the Red River Valley and come harvest attract workers from across the country.
+Our father was a farmer so we’d been raised in large part on the money this crop provided.
 During beets he was always gone as the harvest runs in a 24/7 cycle, only taking pause when poor weather intervenes.
-Though I’d spent my childhood riding in trucks and tractors, I didn’t really know what to expect from working a site.
+Though I’d spent my childhood riding in trucks and tractors, I didn’t know what to expect from working a site.
 Ours would be just one of many to process the ten million tons that get dumped each October.

 My sis and I applied for our jobs and were assigned to Oslo, a small Minnesota town with Norwegian roots.
 This was good luck as its just a few miles north of where we were raised.
 Our first day we dressed warm and drove up the river road as dawn wrested control from the night sky.
 We got onto a highway and finished out the final few miles to where we’d be working.
-The site consisted of a little trailer the size of a bedroom, a big slab of concrete, and a massive machine that spat beets to form a sugary mountain.
+The site consisted of a trailer the size of a bedroom, a big slab of concrete, and a massive machine that spat beets to form a sugar mountain.

 The trailer was colloquially known as the scalehouse.
 It’s where trucks weighed in and out as they hauled their loads to our depository.
-It’s also where we punched in and were given our instructions, being forewarned that the lady who’d train us spoke little English.
+It’s also where we punched in and were given instructions, being forewarned that the lady who’d train us spoke little English.
 Many of the beet workers have ties to Mexico and deep Texas.
 When I was growing up it was common to see families of migratory workers out hoeing beets along country roads, with the workers ranging from teens or younger to middle-aged and older.
 My father’s farm hired many of these people as did the others in our township and general region.
 The school I went to from August ’til May belonged to the children of these workers come summer.
 So I already knew I’d now be working with Spanish speaking people and looked forward to that fact.

 Felipeta had worked the harvest for over twenty years and was to train us in.
 She lived part of the year in Oslo and the rest in Mexico.
-She was in her 50s and wore tattooed makeup much like the other Mexican ladies I saw at the piler.
+She was in her 50s and wore tattooed makeup like the other Mexican ladies I saw at the piler.
 She knew her job well and appreciated everyone as long as they did their work.
 Her daughter-in-law, Yvon, ran the piler from an operating booth that overlooked everything.
 In time I worked her job too.
 As I climbed to her spot she’d have Spanish music blasting on her phone and the space heater cranked high.
-“Thank you, Nolan” were often her only words unless she needed to point out to me some special instruction.
+“Thank you, Nolan” were her only words unless she needed to point out some special instruction.

 Felipeta’s English was good enough, much better than my Spanish, and it didn’t really matter as the job was easy to learn.
 Guide trucks.
 Push a button.
 Shovel dirt.
-Each truck dumped their wares into the machine which guided them up a massive conveyor belt.
-From there it filtered the dirt from the beets and sent them along a towering boom that panned from side to side,.
+Each truck dumped their wares to the machine which guided them up a massive conveyor belt.
+From there it filtered dirt from beets then sent them along a towering boom that panned from side to side.
 Finally it spit the clean beets into an ever-filling pile.
 We’d guide the empty trucks toward us, fill their boxes with the dirt that shook off their beets, then shovel away what fell to the ground.
 Guide the next truck.
 Shovel again.
 The basics took but a few minutes to learn and it seemed a month of this could grow to be monotonous.
 It did.
 Thankfully the piler was populated by characters.

 The person who ran the scalehouse was Berta, a tad-too-chatty lady in her fifties.
 Her hair had seemingly crawled off someone who died in a trailer circa 1988.
 She wore Sesame Street shirts that hung to her knees.
 She sold pop to the truckers and hung homemade signs inside her command post with sayings like “You gotta be a little crazy to work here.”
 Another was a tad sassy: “Everyone brings joy to this scalehouse.
 Some when they enter, others when they leave.”
-On break she’d sit in her Jimmy and blare LMFAO, chain-smoking and chatting with a friend who worked on the piler alongside us.
+On break she’d sit in her Jimmy and blare LMFAO, chain-smoking and chatting with a friend who worked the piler alongside us.

 My neutrality paid off as days later Berta came storming into the scale after an outdoor chat with our boss.
 “Well he did it.
 He fucking fired me.”
 She screamed these words in anger.
 All conversation ceased as Berta stormed the small room to gather her possessions of clothing and unsold Mountain Dew.
 “That’s what I get for trying to stick up for the fucking peons.”
-She stamped out, slamming the door.
+She stomped out, slamming the door.
 A moment later she reemerged, ripping her posters of platitudes off the wall.
 “These are MINE.”
 She left once again, this time for real.
 Our foreman came in and what just happened was never openly acknowledged.
 But a drama bomb had just exploded and I had my tongue out to taste the fumes.
 My palate appreciated that which I fed it.
 I never saw Berta again.
 Our boss had done his best work yet.

 “Marcy, your son Gunner let me suck his beet before the big game.”

-“Ya he told me at dinner, just before grace,”
+“Ya he told me at dinner, just before grace.”